-A Pipeline and Hazardous Materials Safety Administration (PHMSA) final rule has been published that includes revising the definitions of hazmat employee and hazmat employer, according to information published December 9 in the Federal Register.
+A Pipeline and Hazardous Materials Safety Administration (PHMSA) final rule has been published that includes revising the definitions of hazmat employee and hazmat employer, according to information published in the Federal Register December 9.

 PHMSA is revising the definitions in Section 171.8 to specify that both of these definitions include self-employed individuals.
 Also, both definitions are revised to include persons that represent, mark, certify, or sell packaging components as qualified for use in transporting hazardous materials in commerce.

-Shippers are to retain a copy of a shipping paper for a period of two years after the shipping paper is provided to a carrier.
-Carriers are required to retain a copy of a shipping paper for one year after the date the shipping paper is received from the shipper.
+Shippers to retain a copy of a shipping paper for a period of two years after the shipping paper is provided to a carrier and to require carriers to retain a copy of a shipping paper for a period of one year after the date the shipping paper is received from the shipper.

-For purposes of shipping paper retention, a year is calculated from the exact date the shipping paper is provided to the initial carrier until the same date the next year.
-For example, a carrier that receives a shipping paper Oct 1, 2006, must retain a copy of the shipping paper through Sept 30, 2007.
+For purposes of shipping paper retention, a year is calculated from the exact date the shipping paper is provided to the initial carrier until the same date the following year.
+For example, a carrier who receives a shipping paper on October 1, 2006, must retain a copy of the shipping paper through September 30, 2007.

 Shippers and carriers of a hazardous waste must continue to retain a shipping paper for three years after the material is accepted by the initial carrier.

 The rule also changes the term exemption to special permit and provides for an initial effective period of two years and renewals of up to four years.
 In this final rule PHMSA is replacing most of the appearances of the word exemption with special permit.
 This amendment will apply to various forms of exemption, such as plural, singular, e-mail addresses, and mailing addresses.

 •Current exemptions will be effective until they expire, are terminated, or become due for renewal.
 Current exemptions will be replaced by special permits at the time when a renewal application is submitted and approved by the Associate Administrator.